 When you are admitted to the CMHC track of the Ed.S.
 Degree Program, you will be assigned an academic advisor.
 The academic advisor will assist you in scholastic matters and with problems and questions throughout your program.
 Due to the busy schedules of our faculty, we highly recommend that you become familiar with your academic advisor's scheduled office hours and seek assistance at those times.
 A student may change advisors for any reason.
-The student must obtain permission from the faculty member he or she intends to switch to and the faculty member must be core faculty in the CMHC program.
+The student must obtain permission from the faculty member he or she intends to switch to and the faculty must be a full-time CMHC faculty member.